 Handicap International works with the Chinese government and civil society partners to provide direct support to the most vulnerable groups in the poorest areas of the country and lobby for more policies targeting those areas.
 The organization’s projects aim to develop more inclusive development policies and foster greater access for people with disabilities to both the education system and jobs market.
 Handicap International also runs several rehabilitation programs to aid victims of natural disasters, which are common in parts of the county.
-Handicap International employs nine national staff and 3 expatriates in China.
+Handicap International employs seven national staff and two expatriates in China.

 Handicap International has been working in China since 2000, following natural disasters in Guangxi, Inner Mongolia, and Heilongjiang provinces.
 A majority of the 85 million persons with disabilities in China live in poverty and only one third of those needing rehabilitation services have access to care.
 According to the latest national disability survey conducted in 2006, the mean annual income of people with disabilities in China is more than 50% below the national average.

 Though the country has modernized, its rapid development has been accompanied by the emergence of new disparities.
 One of the most worrying consequences is the growing inequality between China's poor western and interior regions and the rich provinces to the east and south.
 People with disabilities in these regions are particularly vulnerable.

 Furthermore, China is prone to major natural disasters and its provinces are frequently affected by earthquakes and widespread flooding.

 POST-EMERGENCY ASSISTANCE AND REHABILITATION